kevin-chalmers/set08103/lectures/lecture01/README.md

 1. **Conceiving** or coming up with an idea.
 This is an open-ended question based on personal choice and market need.
 2. **Specifying** is coming up with requirements to build the software.
 We will only skim across this idea with use case modelling.
-3. **Desigining** takes the specification to produce some form of model for the software.
+3. **Designing** takes the specification to produce some form of model for the software.
 We will do a bit of UML in this module.
 4. **Programming** is the one most students are familiar with.
 5. **Documenting** is the part most people dislike, but is fundamental for software reuse.
 We will touch on areas of documenting.
 6. **Testing** is another area people dislike.
 We will look at unit testing and test automation in this module.